Ratna Kapur

-Ratna Kapur is a law professor and former director of the Center for Feminist Legal Research in New Delhi, India [1995–2012].
+Ratna Kapur (born 1959) is an Indian law professor and former director of the Centre for Feminist Legal Research in New Delhi, India (1995–2012).

 Education and career

-Ratna Kapur has a B.A. and M.A. from Cambridge University and an LLM. from Harvard Law School.

-Professor Kapur is currently working as a visiting professor of law at the Queen Mary University of London.
-Prior to this, she was a professor at Jindal Global Law School in India.
-She is also a Senior Faculty member at the International Global Law and Policy Institute at Harvard Law School.
+Kapur has a B.A. and M.A. from Cambridge University and an LL.M. from Harvard Law School.
+She is a visiting professor of law at Queen Mary University of London and a senior faculty member at the International Global Law and Policy Institute at Harvard Law School.
+Previously, she was a professor at Jindal Global Law School in India.

-She has worked as a practicing lawyer in India and been a visiting professor at a number of universities around the world, including Yale Law School, NYU School of Law, Georgetown University Law Center, UN Peace University (Costa Rica) and the National Law School of India, Bangalore.
+Kapur has practiced law in India and has been a visiting professor at universities in India and abroad, including Yale Law School, New York University School of Law, Georgetown University Law Center, UN Peace University (Costa Rica), and the National Law School of India University, Bangalore.
 She has also been a visiting fellow at Cambridge University and Harvard University.

-Ratna Kapur has also worked with the United Nations, serving as the Gender Adviser at the United Nations Mission in Nepal, the Organization's special political mission to support Nepal's peace process following a decade-long internal armed conflict.
+In addition to her academic work, Kapur has been the Gender Adviser at the United Nations Mission in Nepal.

-She has taught and published on human rights, international law, postcolonial theory, and legal theory.

-Kapur serves on the international advisory boards of the academic journals Legal Studies and Signs: Journal of Women in Culture and Society.
+She has taught and published on topics such as human rights, international law, postcolonial theory, and legal theory.
+Kapur is on the advisory boards of the academic journals Legal Studies and Signs: Journal of Women in Culture and Society.